Card: Place - Type: Buildings

 • La città di Ludovico Ariosto

-The building appears as a cluster of houses, with irregular floor plans, closely connected to each other, present in Ferrara from 1205 to 1587, belonging during the fourteenth century to the noble Del Sale (or Dal Sale) family.
+The building appears as a cluster of houses, with irregular floor plans, closely connected to each other, present in Ferrara from 1205 to 1587, belonging during the 14th century to the noble Del Sale (or Dal Sale) family.
 Many Ferrarese documents record the activities of some members of the family engaged in prominent roles in the municipal administration, closely linked both with ecclesiastical power and with the Este court of Niccolò III, Borso, and Ercole I d'Este.
 The complex of buildings stands out for the modifications made by the Del Sale family starting from 1330 and for all the years they resided in the palace.
 Further characterizing the area with a clear medieval imprint is the presence of Palazzo Paradiso in the immediate vicinity.
-This is an imposing building constructed during the course of the fourteenth century, precisely in 1391, by Alberto V d'Este, which originally housed the University with its main entrance facing Via Gioco del Pallone.
+This is an imposing building constructed during the course of the 14th century, precisely in 1391, by Alberto V d'Este, which originally housed the University with its main entrance facing Via Gioco del Pallone.

 "In its entirety, the small palace has a very simple distribution, with an exact correspondence between the ground floor and the first floor, whose main walls are continuous.
-On the ground floor, from the loggia, one enters three rooms, of which the two larger lateral ones bear traces of frescoes and decorated wooden ceilings from the fifteenth century. [...]
+On the ground floor, from the loggia, one enters three rooms, of which the two larger lateral ones bear traces of frescoes and decorated wooden ceilings from the 15th century. [...]
 The upper floor is divided in turn into two large frescoed rooms, and from the landing of the intermediate space, the pointed arch door opens (or rather, opened) to the 'hall,' also frescoed on the three internal sides, which occupies the entire width of the building" (Ragghianti 1971, pp. 8-9).

-The frescoes in the 'Furioso
+The frescoes in the 'Furioso'

-Casa Minerbi del Sale bordered the grand mansion of the Ariosti family on Via Gioco del Pallone, the ancient street where students used to play soccer, hence decreeing its name.
+Casa Minerbi del Sale bordered the grand mansion of the Ariosti family on Via Gioco del Pallone, the ancient street where students used to play football, hence decreeing its name.
 The frescoes preserved in the main building, partly attributed to the so-called "Master of Casa Minerbi," are dated between 1360 and 1370.
-They are mainly found in the two main halls, the Hall of Coats of Arms and the Hall of Vices and Virtues, and constitute the most significant surviving pieces of Ferrarese artists' work from the 14th century: according to Ragghianti, the work is "capital, of greater importance."
-It is not incorrect to think that, given the proximity of the residences, Ariosto knew these frescoes and fueled his fervid imagination by drawing inspiration from the scenes depicted there.
+They are mainly found in the two main halls, the Hall of Coats of Arms and the Hall of Vices and Virtues, and constitute the most significant surviving pieces of Ferrarese artists' work from the 14th century: according to Ragghianti, the work is "capital, of greater importance”.
+It is not incorrect to think that, given the proximity of the residences, Ariosto knew these frescoes and fuelled his fervid imagination by drawing inspiration from the scenes depicted there.
 As noted by Arturo Malagù, the warrior handmaidens of the sorceress Logistilla indeed seem to suggest the four Virtues represented in the palace halls.

 Giunte son quattro donne in su la spiaggia,